golang/proposal/design/16339-alias-decls.md

 To address these issues with a single, unified mechanism, we propose a new form of declaration in Go, called an alias declaration.
-As the name suggests, an alias declaration introduces an alternative name for a given object that has been declared elsewhere, possibly in a different package.
+As the name suggests, an alias declaration introduces an alternative name for a given object that has been declared elsewhere, in a different package.

 An alias declaration in package L makes it possible to move the original declaration of an object X (a constant, type, variable, or function) from